Jam and Justice in Sheffield-Manchester

 Liz Richardson is a Reader in Politics at the University of Manchester.

-Catherine Durose is a Reader in Political Sciences at the University of Birmingham.
+Catherine Durose is a Senior Lecturer at the University of Birmingham.

 Alex Whinnom is the Chief Executive of the Greater Manchester Centre for Voluntary Organisation (GMCVO).